-This is a new epilepsy treatment, and the Froedtert & MCW Comprehensive Epilepsy Program is the first and only program offering the treatment in the area.
+Froedtert & MCW Comprehensive Epilepsy Program was the first program offering the treatment in the area.

 The NeuroPace® RNS System is an implanted device that delivers responsive neurostimulation to monitor, detect and respond to abnormal electrical activity by delivering imperceptible electrical stimulation before a seizure.